iterative/dvc.org/public/static/docs/api-reference/get_url.md

 ## Parameters

-- `path` - path to the target artifact relative to the repository's root
+- **`path`** - used to specify the location of the target artifact within the source project in `repo`, relative to the project's root.

-- `repo` - path or Git URL of a DVC repository
+- `repo` - specifies the location of the source DVC project.
+Both HTTP and SSH protocols are supported for online Git repositories (e.g.
+  `[user@]server:project.git`). `repo` can also be a local file system path to an "offline" project.

 - `rev` - (optional)
   [Git revision](https://git-scm.com/book/en/v2/Git-Internals-Git-References)